iifl-logo

 FORWARD LOOKING STATEMENTS

-Substantial efforts are being made to close down all the old projects.
+Substantial efforts are being made to close down all the old projects and move towards water & wastewater and sustainable projects.
 With the various measures taken up by the Governments for reviving the economy and various sectoral financial assistance from the Banking and financial sectors your company is hoping that a head way will be made in operations of the entity.

 For and on behalf of the Board of